DirkBrand/ProtoBufCodeFormatter_Sublime/README.md

 ============

 - [Golang][go] v1.0 or higher
-- Correctly set `PROTOPATH` and `GOBIN` in the `Settings - User`.
+- Correctly set `PROTOPATH`, `GOROOT` and `GOBIN` in the `Settings - User`.

 Open `Settings - User` under `Preferences/Package Settings` and edit to contain the correct path information.
 Add variable `GOBIN` and enter the location of your Go Binary.
 Add variable `PROTOPATH` and enter any locations of Protocol Buffers that are imported by your protocol buffers.
+Optionally add a `GOROOT` variable to show the location of your Go workspace.
 Look at `Settings - Default` as an example.

 [go]: http://golang.org/